ietf-wg-cellar/flac-specification/flac.md

 To be able to efficiently code numbers that are small on average but with occasionally a much larger number, Rice coding is used for the residual.
 This code works by choosing a Rice parameter, splitting the numerical value of each residual sample in two parts by dividing it with `2^(Rice parameter)`, creating a quotient and a remainder.
 The quotient is stored in unary form, the remainder in binary form.
 If indeed most residual samples are close to zero and the Rice parameter is chosen right, this form of coding, a so-called variable-length code, usually needs less bits to store than storing the residual in binary form.

+As Rice codes can only handle unsigned numbers, signed numbers are zigzag encoded to a so-called folded residual.
+For more information see section [coded residual](#coded-residual) for a more thorough explanation.

 Quite often the optimal Rice parameter varies over the course of a subframe.
 To accommodate this, the residual is split up into `2^(partition order)` partitions, where each partition has its own Rice parameter.
 The FLAC format uses two forms of Rice coding, which only differ in the number of bits used for encoding the Rice parameter, which is either 4 or 5 bits.

 # Format